 Prevention Resources

-These resources are designed to provide information and tips on how to prevent sexual abuse and assault in individuals with autism.
-There are general resources that are appropriate for all ages and developmental levels, as well as specific resources for caregivers, professionals and individuals with autism.
+These resources offer information on preventing sexual abuse.
+They provide tips on preventing assault in individuals with autism.
+There are general resources that are appropriate for all ages and developmental levels.
+There are also specific resources for caregivers, professionals, and individuals with autism.

 Intervention Resources